William Shakespeare: The Bard of Avon

 Writers Influenced by William Shakespeare

 3. James Joyce: The modernist writer James Joyce, known for his groundbreaking novel “Ulysses,” drew inspiration from Shakespeare’s innovative use of language, stream-of-consciousness narrative technique, and experimental form.
-Joyce’s playful allusions to Shakespeare’s works and his exploration of the quotidian in “Ulysses” reflect Shakespeare’s influence on the modernist literary movement.
+Also Joyce’s playful allusions to Shakespeare’s works and his exploration of the quotidian in “Ulysses” reflect Shakespeare’s influence on the modernist literary movement.

 4. T.S.
 Eliot: The poet T.S.
 Eliot, a towering figure of 20th-century literature, admired Shakespeare’s poetic craftsmanship, philosophical depth, and profound understanding of the human condition.
 Eliot’s own poetry, with its exploration of time, memory, and existential angst, bears the imprint of Shakespeare’s enduring legacy.